-My Chicken Cordon Bleu Casserole will knock your socks off.
+This Chicken Cordon Bleu Casserole will knock your socks off.
 It is so much easier than a traditional rolled and breaded cordon bleu and has even more flavor.
-This has chicken, ham, and swiss in a creamy dijon sauce.
-Since you aren’t breading or stuffing the chicken it is quick and easy.
+With chicken, ham, and swiss in a creamy dijon sauce, you won't miss the breading one bit.
+Since you aren't coating or stuffing the chicken it is quick and easy.
+This is pure comfort food and an easy main course dinner.
+This easy recipe is low carb, keto, gluten free, grain free, sugar free, and Trim Healthy Mama friendly.

 This has been on my to-do list since my husband and I went to a fundraiser back in May.
 They had the best chicken cordon bleu ever.
 I knew I could make the same flavors into a killer casserole.